Which vintage food adverts do you remember from your childhood?

 1950s: AGA

 This adorable vintage poster from 1952 shows a mother cat explaining to her kittens how an AGA cooker works (because cats love to sleep next to the warm stove).
-It covers everything from the material it’s made with to what you can do with it, including slow cooking casseroles and bottling fruit.
+The charming illustration covers everything from the durable cast-iron material it’s made with to the many culinary uses it offers, including slow cooking casseroles, baking, roasting, and even bottling fruit.

 1950s: Miracle Aid